Skip to content

 | WorkerInferConsumerHandler<TContract, TName>

-Handler entry for a consumer - either a function or a tuple of [handler, options].
+Handler entry for a regular consumer — function or [handler, options].

 Type Parameters